gdsbook/book/notebooks/04_spatial_weights.md

 ## Introduction

 Spatial weights are widely used in geographic data science to represent geographical relationships between the observational units in a spatially referenced dataset.
-By expressing the notion of geographical proximity or connectedness, spatial weights are the main mechansim through which the spatial information in geographical data is brought to bear in the subsequent analysis.
+By expressing the notion of geographical proximity or connectedness, spatial weights are the main mechanism through which the spatial information in geographical data is brought to bear in the subsequent analysis.

 For example, proximity and adjacency are common spatial questions: